 Career and Technical Education helps graduating seniors be workforce ready.

-Half of the fastest growing occupations in Florida require some training beyond high school, but not a college degree.
+Half of the fastest growing occupations in Florida require some training beyond high school, but not a traditional college degree.
 Fortunately, the Hillsborough County School District is way ahead of the curve in providing Career and Technical Education (CTE) opportunities for its students, and different career paths to follow after graduation.

 CTE training covers a wide variety of occupations today like computer systems technology, culinary arts, fashion design and nursing.
 Supporting Hillsborough County Public School career centers helps to increase high school graduation rates and cement better career opportunities beyond high school.
 It also helps those students who have or who are contemplating dropping out build brighter futures through sound career training.